2019 Release Notes

 Automated Pull Requests

-Automated Pull Requests allows for automatic creation of pull requests for policy violations on components that have an available version which remediates those violations.
+Automated Pull Requests allow for the automatic creation of pull requests for policy violations on components that have an available version that remediates those violations.

 Release 78 (November 2019)